ibm-cloud-docs/BlockStorage/configure-iscsi-cloudlinux.md

 4. From the list, select the host or hosts that can access the volume and click **Submit**.
 5. Take note of the Host IQN, user name, password, and target address.

-**Note:** It's best to run storage traffic on a VLAN, which bypasses the firewall.
+It's best to run storage traffic on a VLAN, which bypasses the firewall.
 Running storage traffic through software firewalls increases latency and adversely affects storage performance.
+{:important}

 ## Mounting {{site.data.keyword.blockstorageshort}} volumes